Maggie Smith: 1980–1999: Established actress

-2001–2011: Harry Potter and other roles
+2000–2009: Harry Potter and other roles

-From 2001 to 2011, Smith gained significant international recognition and acclaim for playing Professor Minerva McGonagall in the Harry Potter movies.
-Smith reunited with Daniel Radcliffe with whom she recently starred in David Copperfield from 1999.
+From 2001 to 2011, Smith played Professor Minerva McGonagall in the Harry Potter film series.
+Smith and Robbie Coltrane, who played Hagrid, had been requested for the film by author J. K. Rowling.
+Smith reunited with Radcliffe, who played the titular role of Harry Potter.
 Smith appeared in seven of the eight films.

-The series was known for hiring legendary and iconic British actors, including Michael Gambon, Alan Rickman, Robbie Coltrane, Emma Thompson, Ralph Fiennes, Helena Bonham Carter and Julie Walters.
-Without inflation adjustment, it is the third-highest-grossing film series with $7.7 billion in worldwide receipts.
-In 2016, while promoting, The Lady in the Van, Smith shared her experiences working on the Harry Potter films and working with the late Alan Rickman.
+In 2016 while promoting The Lady in the Van, Smith shared her experiences working on the Harry Potter films and working with Alan Rickman.
 "He [Rickman] was such a terrific actor, and that was such a terrific character that he played, and it was a joy to be with him.
 We used to laugh together because we ran out of reaction shots.
 They were always – when everything had been done and the children were finished, they would turn the camera around and we'd have to do various reaction shots of amazement or sadness and things.
 And we used to say we'd got to about number 200-and-something and we'd run out of knowing what to do when the camera came around on us.
 But he was a joy."

 In 2001, Smith appeared in the British ensemble murder mystery Gosford Park, which was directed by Robert Altman.
-The film's cast included Michael Gambon, Helen Mirren, Kristin Scott Thomas, Eileen Atkins, Emily Watson, Charles Dance, Kristin Scott Thomas, Richard E. Grant, Derek Jacobi, and Stephen Fry.
+The film's cast included Michael Gambon, Helen Mirren, Kristin Scott Thomas, Eileen Atkins, Emily Watson, Charles Dance, Richard E. Grant, Derek Jacobi and Stephen Fry.
 Her portrayal as the haughty Constance, Countess of Trentham earned Smith her sixth Academy Award nomination for Best Supporting Actress alongside Mirren.
-The film premiered at the 2001 London Film Festival, where it received critical acclaim from critics including Roger Ebert, who awarded it his highest rating of four stars, describing the story as "such a joyous and audacious achievement, it deserves comparison with his [Robert Altman's] very best movies."
+The film premiered at the 2001 London Film Festival, where it received critical acclaim from critics, including Roger Ebert, who awarded it his highest rating of four stars, describing the story as "such a joyous and audacious achievement, it deserves comparison with his [Robert Altman's] very best movies."

-In 2002, she starred in the film Divine Secrets of the Ya-Ya Sisterhood alongside Sandra Bullock and Ellen Burstyn.
+In 2002 she starred in the film Divine Secrets of the Ya-Ya Sisterhood alongside Sandra Bullock and Ellen Burstyn.
+That same year, Smith reunited with Dame Judi Dench for David Hare's stage play The Breath of Life.
+In 2003, Smith received her first Primetime Emmy Award in the Lead Actress in a Limited Series or Movie category for her role as Mrs. Emily Delahunty in the HBO television film My House in Umbria.
+She also received her 8th Golden Globe nomination for her performance in the television film.
 She also acted with Judi Dench in the film Ladies in Lavender (2004) directed by Charles Dance.
+She toured Australia in Alan Bennett's Talking Heads in 2004.
 In 2005, she starred as Grace Hawkins alongside Rowan Atkinson and Kristin Scott Thomas in the black comedy Keeping Mum.
-Smith also appeared in the British costume drama Becoming Jane (2007), a film that centres around the life of Jane Austen, played by Anne Hathaway.
-She appeared in Julian Fellowes's fantasy drama film From Time to Time in 2009.
-In 2010, she played Mrs. Docherty in period fantasy comedy film Nanny McPhee and the Big Bang opposite Emma Thompson.
+Smith also appeared in the British costume drama Becoming Jane (2007), a film that depicts the early life of Jane Austen, played by Anne Hathaway.